DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ### Object Setup

-First things first, drag the ["PlayerController"](./Library/PlayerController.cs) script into your s cripts folder (or just copy the contents and make sure to name the file exactly the same).
+First things first, drag the ["PlayerController"](./Library/PlayerController.cs) script into your scripts folder (or just copy the contents and make sure to name the file exactly the same).

 Now create a new object for your player.\
 To start let's give this a sprite.
 You could just use the [box](../1%20Rube%20GoldBerg%20Machine/Assets/WhiteBox.png) and [circle](../1%20Rube%20GoldBerg%20Machine/Assets/WhiteCircle.png) sprites we have been using.\